-The operating loss for the year amounted to €23,081 (2016: €21,501).
+The operating loss for the period amounted to €10,606 (2017: €9,823).

-During the year, a capital contribution amounting to €125,000 was received from Raiffeisen Bank International AG ("RBI") being the Company's sole shareholder.
+On 5th December 2017, a capital contribution amounting to €125,000 was received from Raiffeisen Bank International AG ("RBI") being the Company's sole shareholder.
 The funds were remitted to the Company as a capital injection to assist with ongoing operational expenses.